Kenny Britt: College career

 Ranked a four-star prospect by Rivals.com, Britt spurned numerous suitors to stay home at his home-state university, Rutgers University.
 Prior to National Signing Day, there were strong rumors that he would commit to Illinois but he chose to attend Rutgers instead.

 Britt was pressed into the starting lineup as a true freshman in 2006.
-That season, he had a major role in one of the biggest wins in school history, which was the victory over Louisville.
+That season, he had a major role in one of the biggest wins in school history, which was the 28–25 victory over Louisville.
+On December 2, against West Virginia, he had ten receptions for 119 receiving yards.
+He finished the 2006 season with 29 receptions for 440 receiving yards and two receiving touchdowns.

-Britt continued his stellar play in the 2007 season, making 62 receptions for 1232 yards and 8 touchdowns, averaging 19.9 yards per catch.
-Britt led all sophomores in Division I-A football in receiving yards and yards per reception, finishing 11th and 5th in those categories respectively for all of I-A. Britt also led the Big East conference in both categories in 2007, and was rewarded with a spot on the Big East's All-Conference team, and was named by Rutgers as its 2007 offensive MVP.
+Britt continued his stellar play in the 2007 season.
+On September 15, against Norfolk State, he had four receptions for 121 yards and two touchdowns.
+On October 13, he had six receptions for 176 yards and a touchdown against Syracuse.
+On November 3, against Connecticut, he had eight receptions for 122 receiving yards.
+On November 29, against Louisville, he had 12 receptions for 173 yards and two touchdowns.
+In the International Bowl against Ball State, he had six receptions for 125 yards and a touchdown in the 52–30 victory.
+In the 2007 season, Britt totaled 62 receptions for 1,232 yards and eight touchdowns, averaging 19.9 yards per catch.
+Britt led all sophomores in Division I-A football in receiving yards and yards per reception, finishing 11th and 5th in those categories respectively for all of I-A. Britt also led the Big East conference in both categories in 2007, and was rewarded with a spot on the Big East's All-Conference team.

 Coming into the 2008 season, Britt was named to the preseason All-Big East teams by numerous publications, including Phil Steele and Athlon Sports.
 NationalChamps.net named Britt an honorable mention All-American.

+On September 11, Britt had eight receptions for 109 yards against North Carolina.
+On October 4, against West Virginia, he had 12 receptions for 151 yards.
+On October 25, against Pittsburgh, he had five receptions for 143 yards and three touchdowns.
+On November 15, against South Florida, he had eight receptions for 173 yards and a touchdown.
+On November 22, against Army, he had ten receptions for 197 yards.
+In the PapaJohns.com Bowl against NC State, he had six receptions for 119 yards and a touchdown in the 29–23 victory.
+Britt led the Big East in receiving yards for the second consecutive season.

 Britt was named to the 2008 Associated Press Third-team All-America.
-Britt was also a selection for First-team All-Big East in 2008.
+Britt was a selection for First-team All-Big East in 2008.

 On January 3, 2009, Britt announced he would forgo his senior season at Rutgers University and declare himself eligible for the 2009 NFL Draft.